Skip to main content

 Creativity

-A business name that’s too straightforward can make your target audience lose interest in your brand even before they sample your products or services.
+Of course, having a simple brand name does not mean it should be bland – you still need to get your creative juices flowing when working on your brand identity.
+After all, a business name that’s too straightforward can make your target audience lose interest in your brand before they sample your products or services.

 Focus on your audience and your competition

-While going through the business naming process, think about what you want your brand to be known for.
+When coming up with name ideas, you should think about what you’d like your brand to be known for.
 Ask yourself the following questions:

 • What makes you stand out from your competitors?